 We see symbols around us all the time—our seasonal celebrations are made out of them.
 We use symbols like bells, Santa hats, and reindeer to symbolize Christmas; jack o’lanterns, bedsheet ghosts, and spiderwebs to symbolize Halloween; and eggs, rabbits, and newborn chicks to symbolize Easter.

 We use symbolism to convey meaning to each other through road signs when driving down the road or logos when shopping in the supermarket, too.

-It’s the same for symbolism in literature.
-Generations of storytellers have created a collective archive of symbolism that’s recognized the world over.
-Symbolism is the technique in which we create and utilize symbols, both from the world around us and within the world of our own stories.
-Therefore, “symbols” are what is created and “symbolism” is the act of using them to convey a deeper meaning.
-Let’s explore what symbolism is, how to use symbols that already exist in our culture, and how to use symbolism in your own writing.
+It’s the same for symbolism in writing.
+Generations of storytellers have created a collective archive of symbolic meanings that are recognized the world over.
+Let’s explore what symbolism is, how to use symbols that already exist in our culture, and how they can help you create a more engaging story.

 What is symbolism?